-Cows are most likely to get grass tetany soon after they are turned out on spring pasture.
-The problem may also occur when animals are on field crop aftermath or poor quality hay.
+Cattle are most likely to get grass tetany soon after they are turned out on spring pasture.
 In mild cases, milk yield is decreased and the animals are nervous.
 These signs may indicate the need for preventive measures.
 In more severe cases, affected cows may avoid the rest of the herd, walk with a stiff gait, and lose their appetite.
 They are nervous, have staring eyes, and keep their head and ears in an erect position.
-Also, they stagger; have a twitching skin, especially on the face, ears, and flanks; and lie down and get up frequently.
-Animals may be irritable and behave aggressively.
+Also, they may stagger, have a twitching skin, especially on the face, ears, and flanks, and lie down and get up frequently.